-This eagerly awaited introductory textbook provides a fresh approach to the study of Organisational Behaviour and management.
-Seeking to make the subject matter more relevant and accessible, it treats Organisational Behaviour as a field of activity that has many parallels with what is experienced in everyday life.
-Students will find it easier to learn about organisations by appreciating how work relations and management activities are not so distant from their own everyday lives.
-Uniquely, this book presents two distinct and highly contrasting perspectives on Organisational Behaviour.
+This eagerly awaited introductory textbook provides a fresh approach to the study of Organizational Behaviour and management.
+Seeking to make the subject matter more relevant and accessible, it treats Organizational Behaviour as a field of activity that has many parallels with what is experienced in everyday life.
+Students will find it easier to learn about organizations by appreciating how work relations and management activities are not so distant from their own everyday lives.
+Uniquely, this book presents two distinct and highly contrasting perspectives on Organizational Behaviour.
 Key elements of what is conventionally studied in the field are introduced and treated as a foil for introducing a critical, less orthodox perspective.
-Written with the introductory Organisational Behaviour student in mind, this exciting new text has a four-colour design and uses classic pedagogical features such as case studies, think points, discussion questions, learning objectives and linked chapter summaries in order to engage students and provide a stimulating learning and teaching environment.
+Written with the introductory Organizational Behaviour student in mind, this exciting new text has a four-colour design and uses classic pedagogical features such as case studies, think points, discussion questions, learning objectives and linked chapter summaries in order to engage students and provide a stimulating learning – and teaching – environment.

 - No ratings found yet!